JuliaStats/TimeSeries.jl/README.md

 If you're interested in running the test suite, you can call the `@timeseries` macro inside a Julia session.

-There are also plans to enable the Travis-CI service in the near future.

 ````julia
 julia> @timeseries